MicrosoftDocs/machine-learning-server-docs/microsoft-r/olapR/packagehelp/Execute2D.md

 # required metadata
 title: "olapR execute2D Methods"
-description: "   Takes a Query object or an MDX string, and returns the result as a data frame. "
+description: "Takes a Query object or an MDX string, and returns the result as a data frame. "
 keywords: "olapR, execute2D"
 author: "richcalaway"
 manager: "jhubbard"